 Enjoying expedited security is a nice perk to have when traveling on business.
 It’s even better when it doesn’t affect your bottom line.

-Cardmembers can zip through security screenings at select U.S. airports and sporting events with a $179 annual statement credit for CLEAR membership.
+Cardmembers can zip through security screenings at select U.S. airports and sporting events with an annual statement credit of up to $189 for CLEAR Plus membership.

 Having hotel elite status can make frequent business trips (or even leisure vacations) much more comfortable.
 As an Amex Business Platinum cardholder, you’ll receive elite status at 2 major hotel chains:

-Each year you’re a cardmember you’ll be eligible to receive up to $200 in statement credits for all of your U.S. purchases from Dell.
-You can get $100 in statement credits from January to June and another $100 in statement credits from July to December.
+Each year you’re a cardmember, you’ll be eligible to receive up to $400 in statement credits toward your U.S. purchases from Dell on your Amex Business Platinum card.
+You can get $200 in statement credits from January to June and another $200 in statement credits from July to December.

-Amex Business Platinum gives you access to the Amex Fine Hotels & Resorts program.
-When you book one of these select properties you’ll receive perks like:
+As a cardholder, you’ll get access to the Amex Fine Hotels + Resorts program.
+When you book one of these select properties, you’ll receive perks like:

 Add your Amex Business Platinum card to your Resy profile to unlock access to exclusive reservations and special dining experiences.